-My research includes work on environmental politics, Indigenous politics, and other facets of international politics that are shaped by a world undergoing unprecedented geophysical changes.
-I also write on pedagogical topics.
-Below you can find a selection of my published work.
+My research includes work on environmental politics, Indigenous politics and ethnic mobilization, and other facets of international politics.
+I also have several published and in-progress articles and chapters on teaching and pedagogy.
+Below you can find a selection of my published work with abbreviated abstracts.

 Decolonizing Gray Spaces: Storytelling and Arts as Political Activism among Sámi Herders.
-Ecologia Politica (forthcoming).
+Ecologia Politica (2019).

 Indigenous nations have seen tremendous gains in their political agency and international attention.
 Political victories in international institutions are frequently addressed in academic literature, yet other forms of resistance are under-addressed as they exist in a political ‘gray space’.
 Yet resistive art is both intersectional and political.
 For Arctic indigenous communities, art as political ecology activism addresses the interwoven aspects of political domination, social marginalization, and ecological vulnerability.
 The Sámi in Scandinavia are among the most prolific in using art and storytelling as political venues, with protest art centering on reindeer herding issues.
 Herding has a complicated political and social history.
 For decades, Sámi who did not herd were not considered indigenous by the state.
 Today, Sámi are denied the right to own enough reindeer to support traditional livelihoods, resulting in socioeconomic ills and self-determination denial.
 Sámi art consequently illuminates historical vulnerability and subjugation in a contemporary context.

 Leadership and Neurological Brain Development.
-Considering Leadership Anew (forthcoming, with Akmal Abdulmuminov).
+Considering Leadership Anew (2019, with Akmal Abdulmuminov).

 It is a tale as old as time: periods of crisis call for leadership.
 During national and social disasters, mainstream social-psychology approaches focus on personal characteristics and social arrangements in leadership.
 These approaches, however, fail to explain leader-follower behavior during times of severe environmental shocks and global shifts.
 The social-psychological approaches that describe these behaviors fail to explain long-term stressors.
 During prolonged global-level shifts and repeated shocks to the environment, people strongly favor communicative and network-capable leaders, supporting learning and information-seeking behaviors in ways that cannot be explained through social-psychological approaches alone The prime example of a stressor that repeatedly shocks and pressures humanity is our planet’s climate.
 These shocks and pressures not only present social challenges for humanity, they change the very neurobiological structure of our brains through climate-induced brain development affecting our predispositions toward leadership.